I Walked From Selma To Montgomery

 I did not tell anyone that maybe I needed to walk into oncoming traffic for 54 miles — those 54 miles — to see people choosing not to kill me each day.
 That perhaps I could walk my way to reclaiming enough of an illusion of safety to survive the next four years in this country.
 And that it would have to be enough for now. ●

-Rahawa Haile is an Eritrean-American writer.
-Her work has appeared in The New York Times Magazine, The Atlantic, The New Yorker, Outside Magazine, and Pacific Standard.
+Rahawa Haile is an Eritrean American writer.
+Her work has appeared in the New York Times Magazine, the Atlantic, the New Yorker, Outside Magazine, and Pacific Standard.
 In Open Country, her memoir about thru-hiking the Appalachian Trail, explores what it means to move through America and the world as a black woman and is forthcoming from Harper.